mmistakes/minimal-mistakes/_docs/16-javascript.md

 **Note:** If you upgraded from a previous version of the theme be sure you copied over [`package.json`]({{ site.gh_repo }}/master/package.json) prior to running `npm install`.
 {: .notice--warning}

-If all goes well, running `npm build:js` will compress/concatenate `_main.js` and all plugin scripts into `main.min.js`.
+If all goes well, running `npm run build:js` will compress/concatenate `_main.js` and all plugin scripts into `main.min.js`.